Phreak (commentator)

-David Turley, better known as Phreak, is an American League of Legends esports commentator for Riot Games.
+David Turley, better known as Phreak, is an American former League of Legends esports commentator for Riot Games.
 He has one of the longest careers of an esports commentator in the North American League of Legends Championship Series and has cast in several of the largest major international tournaments.

 Early life

 Turley graduated from the University of California, San Diego (UCSD) with a degree in economics.

 Career

-Phreak's casting activities started in the Warcraft 3 scene, winning Blizzard Battle Report Contests in 2006.
+Turley's casting activities started in the Warcraft 3 scene, winning Blizzard Battle Report Contests in 2006.
 He was a professional Warcraft 3 player.

-Phreak is a League of Legends caster and community member who works for Riot Games.
-Phreak was also a Platinum rated summoner in season one, and Diamond rated in seasons two and three, which lends credibility to his videos and commentating work.
-Phreak is responsible for videos released by Riot Games, such as the Champion Spotlights and Patch Previews.
-As of March 30, 2020 Phreak was a Gold rated summoner after achieving Platinum or Diamond the previous five seasons.
+Turley is a League of Legends caster and community member who works for Riot Games.
+Turley was also a Platinum rated summoner in season one, and Diamond rated in seasons two and three, which lends credibility to his videos and commentating work.
+Turley is responsible for videos released by Riot Games, such as the Champion Spotlights and Patch Previews.
+As of March 30, 2020 Turley was a Gold rated summoner after achieving Platinum or Diamond the previous five seasons.
+Ahead of the 2024 League of Legends Pre-Season, Turley was promoted to Live Balance Design Lead.
+In November 2023, Turley announced that he was “more or less going to quit social media for the immediate future” in response to receiving death threats.

 He provided the voice of a man training Bart, Milhouse, Nelson, Martin and Sophie to be gamers on the Simpsons episode "E My Sports".